fabienconus/sidebar-edit/README.md

 The `--reload` command will restart the `sharedfilelistd` process to force it to load the new settings.
 If you run sbedit at login, for example with a tool like [Outset](https://github.com/macadmins/outset) when now Finder window is open, this command might suffice.
 However, if Finder windows are already displayed on the screen, the change might take more than a minute to be taken into account.
 If you want to force and speedup the process, you can add the `--force` argument to that command.
 This will kill and reload the Finder, thus applying the new settings immediately.
 However, this comes at the cost of a "flicker" as the Finder quits and reloads.

+## Discussion and design choices

+When a new user logs on a computer, as long as no Finder window is opened, the `com.apple.LSSharedFileList.FavoriteItems.sfl3` (or .sfl4) file does not exist.
+When the first Finder window is opened, macOS creates that file and populates it with default items.
+I have decided that when trying to list, add, or remove items when the `com.apple.LSSharedFileList.FavoriteItems.sfl3` (or .sfl4) file does not exist, `sbedit` will create that file with an empty array of items.

 ## Credits

 This code was heavily inspired by an [Applescript by com.cocolog-nifty.quicktimer](https://quicktimer.cocolog-nifty.com/icefloe/2024/03/post-7f4cb0.html).